 It is exchanged between the server and the client as it decreases the amount of time.
 It has a multiple in a TCP with the Transmission Control Protocol connection that speeds up the flow of information with the data request that does not just have a single lane to it.

 Https is automatically enabled, and it also facilitates a better exchange of data.
 Google loves HTTP/2 that gives the website that uses it a nice organic boost in SEO given that they have great web content following SEO best practices as we have spoken about Google docking websites for certain things.
-To give your website an advantage of both security and speed, Webflow has already integrated HTTP/2 integrated into it.
+To give your website the advantage of both security and speed, Webflow has already integrated HTTP/2 integrated into it.

 #10 Utilizing A Reliable Form For Online Payments